carcassheaven/carcassheaven/README.md

+- ‿̩͙⊱༒︎༻♱༺༒︎⊰‿̩͙
-- HELLO! we are carcassheaven coll.
+- w2i!! we are spirit
+- CDID SYSTEM
-- **18** yr old!! dni under 16, latino + jew, CDID SYSTEM
+- **18** yr old!! dni under 16
-- please collectively use masc/neu terms 4 us! we go by spirit or undertaker
+- please collectively use masc/neu terms 4 us!
-- we are not on pt very often, ask us 4 our discord!
+- we are not on pt very often, ask us 4 our discord IF OVER 16!!
 - please be warned that we might be a bit rude to people we first meet.
+- most of our ponies are REAL alters, they might be more hostile or might not respond to certain people, dont take offense by this.